 - General lack of well being

 Presently there are no tests for gluten intolerance and diagnosis is made by excluding coeliac disease and wheat allergy and using wheat elimination to see if symptoms resolve followed by wheat reintroduction to determine if symptoms reappear.
 Patients should be referred to a specialist dietitian who can guide them through the appropriate dietary regimen.

 You can find a whole host of useful tips on management and avoidance on our relevant factsheets below but there are 3 key things to be on top of when it comes to managing a food allergy:

 - Identify and avoid the cause (if possible)

 - Recognise the symptoms of an allergic reaction by keeping a food diary

 - Know what to do if it happens again

-For more detailed information about food allergy, allergy medications, or for more useful tips on management and advice on shopping and cooking for a restricted diet, please find further useful resources below…
+For more detailed information about food allergy, food intolerances, allergy medications, or for more useful tips on management and advice on shopping and cooking for a restricted diet, please find further useful resources below…

 Download more detailed information